momentohq/momento-dotnet-stackexchange-redis/README.template.md

 {{ ossHeader }}

-# Momento StackExchange.Redis compatibility client
+# Momento StackExchange.Redis Compatibility Client

-## What and why?
+## What and Why?

 This project provides a Momento-backed implementation of [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)
 The goal is to provide a drop-in replacement for [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) so that you can